ivtikhon/evans/doc/evans.md

 Data variables represents information about objects in outside world, expressed in the form of object attributes.
 Set of object states represents how information transforms during the life of objects.

+Let's use postal service as an example to show the data and state variables in use.
+If you would like to send a letter to someone, the actual information is the letter content and the sender and recipient addresses (these are the data variables).
+The content is written on a sheet of paper, which is enclosed into an envelope, which, in its turn, is sealed, stamped, addressed and dropped into the nearest postal box (these are the state variables).

 ```
 classes:
+  letter:
+    state:
+      vars:
+        location: [sender_home, postal_box, in_transit, recipient_mailbox]
+        status: [written, addressed, sealed, stamped, sent, received]
+    data:
+      vars:
+        content: List
+        source_address: String
+        destination_address: String
+  ...
 ```

 ## State Variables